Updated – May 2026

 - Counterfactual explanations: What would need to change to get a different outcome

-- Confidence indicators: How certain is the AI about its conclusion
+- Confidence indicators: How certain the agent is about its conclusion

 Human-in-the-Loop Workflows

-Not every AI decision needs human review, but regulated industries must define which ones do.
-The principle: risk-proportionate oversight.
+Not every AI agent decision needs human review, but regulated industries must define which ones do.
+The principle: risk-proportionate oversight, exactly as the EU AI Act and NIST AI RMF describe.

 | Decision Type | Risk Level | Human Oversight |